Autosomal dominant leukodystrophy with autonomic disease: Pathophysiology

 In patients with the condition, demyelination (that is, a loss of myelin) starts occurring in both the brain and the spinal cord years before symptoms show up, this abnormality has been identified to be a contributing factor to the development of the first symptoms individuals with this condition show during the early stages of it.
+In 2025, the patient advocacy group, ADLD Center, kicked off a natural history study in partnership with the Mayo Clinican and Children's Hospital of Philadelphia to advance understanding of disease progressions and help shape future treatments.

 Phenotype-genotype

 In a 2018 study done by Naomi Mezaki and 18 other colleagues, it was found that ADLD patients with a deletion near the LMNB1 gene (2 patients from a single family) started showing symptoms at an earlier age, had less autonomic dysfunctions and had more noticeable cognitive deficits than other ADLD patients with duplication of the LMNB1 gene (4 patients from 3 families).

 Prognosis

 This condition is progressive and fatal.

 While the quality of life might be improved with treatment, the life expectancy can't be improved easily: individuals diagnosed with ADLD typically live for another 10 to 20 years after their diagnosis before their death.